 Nescire autem quid ante quam natus sis acciderit, id est semper esse puerum.
 Quid enim est aetas hominis, nisi ea memoria rerum veterum cum superiorum aetate contexitur?

 To be ignorant of what happened before you were born is to be ever a child.
 For what is man’s lifetime unless the memory of past events is woven with those of earlier times?

 –Marcus Tullius Cicero

 Welcome to Up From The Deep, an historical and very personal exploration of the heart of San Francisco.
 My Personal History explains my intimate and idiosyncratic relationship with the central city.
 An overview of this project and details of its genesis are contained within the Project History.
 Central city history has been divided into three photo essays corresponding to the vicinities that comprise it: Sixth Street, Mid-Market, and The Tenderloin.
-In the Blog section you will find detailed histories of numbered blocks and individual buildings, illustrated with my own photography and, where possible, historical images and clippings from various Bay Area archives; narratives and anecdotes of characters both famous and infamous, as well as news of current events and exhibits.
+In the Blog section you will find detailed histories of numbered blocks and individual buildings, illustrated with my own photography and, where possible, historical images and clippings from various Bay Area archives; narratives and anecdotes about characters both famous and infamous; and news of current neighborhood events and exhibits.
 Of course, there is also a search engine to help you navigate.
-Prints of my photographs are available for purchase on the Prints page.
+Archival quality prints of my photographs can be purchased via the Prints page.

 Source: San Francisco History Center, SF Public Library

 Mason and Market, 1905.
 Center left is the third incarnation of the Tivoli Opera House in the reconfigured Panorama Building at Eddy and Mason, across from the mansard-roofed Golden State Hotel and Spider Kelly’s saloon.
 In the distance, near the center of the skyline, is the Fairmont Hotel atop Nob Hill.